JstrJestee/JstrJestee/README.md

       -- Mathurine de Vallois (Mathurine de Foole)
 - Mathurine de Vallois my GOAT.
 YES, there was female jesters and they were AWESOME.

-- Kids under 14 DNI.
-Please.
-You guys are usually just a lot sometimes 😨
+- If you are under 14, do not interact with me.
+You guys are usually a lot sometimes.
 - I tend to not use tone tags, so PLEASE tell me if you want me to use some.